 Make a plan

-- Ensuring your distributor or product source is stocking Lead Free* products;
+- Ensure your distributor or product source is stocking Lead Free products.

-- Purging any traditional product inventory you have on your truck(s) or in your warehouse as it will be illegal to install traditional products for potable water applications after your area's deadline date;
+- Purge any standard product inventory on your trucks or in your warehouse.
+Remember, it’s now illegal to install standard products for potable water consumption.

 Here is a roadmap to consider: